Phil Read: Controversy

 Read was well known within the racing paddock for his forthright and sometimes outspoken views, not least when it came to the dangers of the Snaefell Mountain Course.

 In particular this reflected Read's decision following the death of Gilberto Parlotti at the 1972 Isle of Man TT.
 The death of Parlotti prompted Parlotti's close friend, and Read's MV Augusta teammate, Giacomo Agostini, to publicly state that he would never again compete at the TT.
 This decision had far reaching consequences for the TT and would lead to a walk-out of the top Grand Prix stars many of whom resorted to severe criticism of the organisation and safety at the event, with Read in the vanguard of the critics.

 In certain aspects the comments were justified and resulted in the Fédération Internationale de Motocyclisme taking the decision that the Isle of Man TT would be withdrawn from the World Championship calendar after the 1976 races.
 However, the decision did cause a high degree of dissatisfaction with many pure road racing fans and resulted in some, not least those on the Isle of Man, forming a dislike of Read.

 As a consequence of the withdrawal of the Isle of Man from the World Grand Prix Championship, a significant increase in prize money was pumped into the 1977 Isle of Man TT in addition to the creation of the TT Formula 1 World Championship.
 This in turn resulted in some candid cavilling concerning Read's decision to return to the TT, with him being subjected to numerous jeers.
 This continued into the 1978 TT, with Read cast very much in the role of a Pantomime Villain against the celebrated return of Mike Hailwood.

 However, in his defence Read always maintained that his sentiment reflected riders being contractually required to race at the Isle of Man as part of a World Championship campaign, as opposed to having the freedom of conscience governing their decision.

 In time most fans came to accept the conclusions taken in 1972 and for many years both Read and Agostini, along with many other former competitors, were frequent guests at the TT Races where they would ride on exhibition and parade laps.

 Business interests

 In 1967, Read was domiciled in the tax haven of Guernsey, where he had a business selling boats.

 During the 1970s period, Read started to distribute Premier helmets and gave his name to a range of motorcycle clothing, including marketing a 'Phil Read Replica' full-face helmet with the familiar design and colour scheme of black with three white flashes and chequer strip.

 Read also opened a Honda dealership at Hersham, Surrey in 1979.

+Personal life and death

-Read lived in Canterbury Kent, spending the summers visiting race tracks around Europe and demonstrating some of the motorcycles from his racing career.
+Read lived in Canterbury, Kent, spending the summers visiting race tracks around Europe and demonstrating some of the motorcycles from his racing career.

+Read died from heart failure and chronic obstructive pulmonary disease at his flat in Canterbury, on 6 October 2022, aged 83.